-The entry requirements for the LLM in Oil and Gas Law is a good initial degree in law or cognate discipline.
+The entry requirements for the LLM in Oil and Gas Law is a 2:2 honours degree (or above) in law or cognate discipline.
 Candidates with relevant experience are also encouraged to apply.
 We welcome applications by prospective students from around the world and look for evidence of previous study that is equivalent to the entry requirements stated above.
 If English is not your first language you will need an acceptable pass in an approved English Language qualification to make sure you get the full benefit from studying at Swansea.
 We consider a wide range of qualifications, including the Swansea University English Test, the British Council IELTS test (with a score of at least 6.5 and 6.0 in each component) and TOEFL (with a score of at least 88 and at least Listening: 21, Reading: 22, Speaking: 23, Writing: 21).

 Months of entry